peteroupc/peteroupc.github.io/exporand.md

-# Partially-Sampled Random Numbers for Exact Sampling of the Beta, Exponential, and Other Continuous Distributions
+# Partially-Sampled Random Numbers for Accurate Sampling of the Beta, Exponential, and Other Continuous Distributions

 [**Peter Occil**](mailto:poccil14@gmail.com)